Bengt Liljestrand: Career

 Liljestrand was commissioned as an officer in 1940 and was assigned as a second lieutenant to Svea Artillery Regiment (A 1).
 From the beginning of World War II he felt a deep loyalty to the fate of Finland.
 He studied Finnish for Björn Collinder in Uppsala, resigned from the service and participated from 1941 as a lieutenant in the Finnish Army during the Continuation War until 1943.
 Liljestrand attended the Royal Swedish Army Staff College between 1947 and 1949 and he received a Bachelor of Arts degree (fil.kand.) in Uppsala in 1950.
 Liljestrand was captain in the General Staff Corps in 1952, attended the Swedish National Defence College in 1959 and was promoted to major and served as Chief of Staff of the IV Military District from 1959 to 1960.
 He then served as teacher at the Swedish National Defence College from 1960 to 1962.

 Liljestrand was Senior Administrative Officer at the Coordination Department at the Ministry of Defense from 1962 to 1963 and was promoted to colonel in the General Staff Corps in 1964.
 Liljestrand was Section Chief at the Defence Staff from 1964 to 1966 and received a diploma from the Centre d’Etudes Industrielles in Geneva, Switzerland in 1967.
-He studied at the Institute of International Affairs in Geneva, Switzerland from 1967 to 1968 and was commander of Boden Artillery Regiment (A 8) from 1968 to 1969.
+He studied at the Graduate Institute of International Studies in Geneva, Switzerland from 1967 to 1968 and was commander of Boden Artillery Regiment (A 8) from 1968 to 1969.
 Liljestrand was Chief of Staff of Western Military District (Milo V) from 1969 to 1973 when he was promoted to major general.
 He was then head of the Military Academy Karlberg from 1973 to 1974.
 Liljestrand was appointed Chief of Staff of the United Nations Truce Supervision Organization (UNTSO) in April 1974, serving until August 1975 when he was appointed Force Commander of the Second United Nations Emergency Force (UNEF II).
 The force had been organized to secure the situation after the Yom Kippur War, and Sweden contributed a battalion.
 Under Liljestrand's leadership, it moved east to fill the void left by Israeli forces, which gradually withdrew from the occupied territories of the Sinai Peninsula.
 He remained in the UN service until December 1976 when he left the position on his own request.

 For a time he was now at the command of the Supreme Commander of the Swedish Armed Forces General Stig Synnergren, before he was given the position of head of the Swedish National Defence College in 1978, a position he retained until he retired in 1984.
 Liljestrand moved to Morges, Switzerland after his retirement to study security policy at the Graduate Institute of International and Development Studies in Geneva from 1985 to 1991.